 No Cheering in the Press Box

 “No cheering in the press box” isn’t a saying, rather a mandate to those not accustomed to working in a press box.
-Anybody who might dare do so would quickly identify themselves as an amateur.
+Anybody who might dare cheer would quickly identify themselves as an amateur.

-Jerome once got called into the sports editor’s office, where he was told he’d been using too many cliches in his stories.
-According to legend, Jerome responded accordingly: “Yeah, but they’re my cliches.”
+Jerome once got called onto the carpet.
+The sports editor told him he’d been using too many clichés in his stories.
+Jerome responded accordingly: “Yeah, but they’re my clichés.”

-Initially, Jerome took a liking to me because I knew Al Lopez, and Jerome had covered the White Sox when Al managed the team from from 1957-1965 and from 1968-1969.
+Jerome took a liking to me because I knew Hall of Famer Al Lopez.
+Jerome had covered the White Sox when the Tampa native managed the team from from 1957-1965 and from 1968-1969.
 The fact that Jerome liked me didn’t mean he knew my name.
 Anytime he saw me, it was, “How’s it going, Dave?”
 I never had the heart to correct him.
-At least he tried to issue me a name instead of taking the Babe Ruth.
+At least he tried to issue me a name instead of taking the Babe Ruth route.
 The Bambino was known for calling people he didn’t know “Stinky,” “Captain,” “Partner,” etc.

-A few weeks back when the Rays played the Orioles in Baltimore, I saw Peter Schmuck, who is a long-time Baltimore scribe, and he shared a memory of Jerome.
+Long-time scribe Peter Schmuck shared a memory of Jerome.
 When Peter had gone to Chicago to cover a game in the early 1980s, Jerome told all the young sportswriters in the press box that he was taking them out on the town afterward.
 And that’s exactly what he did, perpetuating a kindness that had been passed along to him earlier in his career.
 To Jerome, all sportswriters were part of a tribe and he was one of the tribe’s elders.